Independence of Finland: International recognition

 The independence of Finland was recognized after that by Germany, Sweden, and France on 4 January 1918, by Norway and Denmark on 10 January, and by Austria-Hungary on 13 January.

 Organizing a new country

 Hardship burdened the common people, resulting in polarization, and soon ignited the Civil War.
 The declaration actually addresses this problem:

-The Government will approach foreign powers to seek the recognition of our political independence.
-All the complications, famine and unemployment ensuing from the present external isolation make it urgent for the Government to tie direct contacts with foreign powers without delay.
-Urgent, concrete assistance in the form of necessities for living and industry is our only rescue from imminent famine and industrial standstill.

 Many of the necessary ministries and authorities had been founded during years of autonomy, and they continued their activities perhaps after a change of name.
 The Bank of Finland had the same position as before.
 As pilotage has military significance, the National pilot office had been subjected to russification.
 The National Board of Navigation, later called the Finnish Maritime Administration, was founded 15 December 1917, and piloting became its responsibility.

 The attempt to establish a monarchy in Finland failed and in 1919 Kaarlo Juho Ståhlberg became the first president.
 The first parliamentary elections were held in March 1919.